-Between 1 January 2022 and 4 May 2022, the Company granted options over a total of 1,070,000 ordinary shares of £0.00037 each in the capital of Company to a new employee and two new Directors.
+Between 1 January 2023 and 20 April 2023, the Company granted options over a total of 325,000 ordinary shares of £0.00037 each in the capital of the Company to three new employees.
 The options vest over a four-year period and have an exercise price equal to the closing price on the date of grant.